MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/sql-server-always-on-database-health-detection-failover-option.md

 ms.author: "jasonh"
 manager: "jhubbard"
 ---
-# Availability Group Database Health Detection Failover Option
-##
+# Availability group database level health detection failover option

 Starting in SQL Server 2016, database level health detection (DB_FAILOVER) option is available when configuring an Always On availability group.
-The database health detection notices when a database is no longer in the online status, when something goes wrong, and will trigger the automatic failover of the availability group.
+The database level health detection notices when a database is no longer in the online status, when something goes wrong, and will trigger the automatic failover of the availability group.

 The database level health detection is enabled for the availability group as a whole, therefore database level health detection monitors every database in the availability group.
 It cannot be enabled selectively for specific databases in the availability group.

-Benefits of Database Level Health Detection option
+## Benefits of database level health detection option
 ---
-The Database Level Health Detection option in Always On Availability Groups is widely recommended as a good option to help guarantee the high availability for your databases.
+The availability group database level health detection option is widely recommended as a good option to help guarantee the high availability for your databases.
 You should consider turning it on for all availability groups.
 If your application depends on several databases to be highly available, group them into an availability group with the database health option turned on.

 For example, with database level health detection option on, if SQL Server was unable to write to the transaction log file for one of the databases, the status of that database would change to indicate failure, and the availability group would soon fail over, and your application could reconnect and continue working with minimal interruption once the databases are online again.

-Enabling Database Health Detection
+Enabling database level health detection
 ----
 Though it is generally recommended, the Database Health option is **off by default**, in effort to keep backward compatibility with the default settings in prior versions.

-There are several easy ways to enable Database Health Detection setting:
+There are several easy ways to enable database level health detection setting:

 1. In SQL Server Management Studio, connect to your SQL Server database engine.
 Using the Object Explorer window, right click on the AlwaysOn High Availability node, and run the **New Availability Group Wizard**.
 Check the **Database Level Health Detection** checkbox on the Specify Name page.
 Then complete the rest of the pages in the wizard.